ritwicksamanta/project/README.md

-# Iamge Steganography
+# Image Steganography

-# To run the app either open powershell and enter
+## To run the app either open powershell and enter

 >`flask run`
 or